 Incisions around the areola are the second most common incision location and are performed in 4% of all cosmetic breast augmentations.
 This happens to be my least preferred incision location professionally.
 The benefit of this incision is taking advantage of the natural color difference between the skin of the breast and the areola.
 This can help to hide and disguise a scar in this location.
 If it heals well, it is truly difficult to see.
 If it does not heal well, it becomes the most obvious scar on the breasts.
 When patients come to me to fix other surgeons' work, I have recognized that this incision can create an indentation at the inferior border of the areola that is quite conspicuous.
-Additionally, this incision has been implicated by some authors with increased bacterial contamination and capsular contracture rates even to the point where some experts have urged avoiding its use.122,171,172
+The scar itself may camouflage very nicely at the border, but the indentation can be obvious.
+(Figure 5) Additionally, this incision has been implicated by some authors with increased bacterial contamination and capsular contracture rates even to the point where some experts have urged avoiding its use.150,206,207